alibh97/Cat_Dog_Classification/README.md

 # Cat_Dog_Classification
-This is an implementation of cat & dog image classification using tensorflow.keras.
+This is an implementation of cat & dog image classification using **CNN** tensorflow.keras.
 Kaggle dataset.